 From what I could tell, it seems most male gamers, up until GamerGate, considered themselves fairly progressive.
 The culture wars to them meant comical right-wing hysteria like Bill O’Reilly’s rants about the War on Christmas.
 But when progressive culture warriors came for gaming, conservative culture warriors swooped in to explain to bewildered gamers why they were under attack, offering a counter-narrative about “liberal media bias” and the “radical feminist agenda.”

 While he makes much of the various right-wingers who’ve attached themselves to GamerGate, Grant ignores GamerGate’s wider diversity.
 In Dan Auerbach’s Oct.
 28 Slate stratagem for tricking the Grangerfords and the Sheperdsons of GamerGate into stopping, he lists the failed tactics of GamerGate critics, among which is the “[c]convenient erasure of Gamergate’s many female, LGBTQ, and minority members, however wrong they may be.”
 Here are some of those folks who’ve added their names and faces in support of GamerGate, including game developers and journalists who Grant has ignored.
-My favorite example is game dev David Jaffe who was for GamerGate, before announcing that he feels he has to condemn it (but is still supports it).
+My favorite example is game dev David Jaffe who was for GamerGate, before announcing that he feels he has to condemn it (but still supports it).

 To end, I’d like to ask you to compare Bob Garfield’s interview with Chris Grant with this On the Media piece on featuring ad debate between two journalists about news coverage of Israel-Palestine.
 Moderating a debate between two seemingly intractable sides of a controversial issue is harder than agreeing with someone over how much you agree with them, but the listener comes away with a far deeper understanding of the issues.
 (I found Friedman’s conspiratorial view that reporters covering the Gaza war went out of their way to avoid shooting footage and photos of Hamas fighters unconvincing, but his point about erroneously simplistic narratives is well-taken.)